Windows Management Instrumentation: WMI driver extensions

 The WMI extensions to WDM provide kernel-level instrumentation such as publishing information, configuring device settings, supplying event notification from device drivers, and allowing administrators to set data security through a WMI provider known as the WDM provider.
 The extensions are part of the WDM architecture; however, they have broad utility and can be used with other types of drivers as well (such as SCSI and NDIS).

 The WMI Driver Extensions service monitors all drivers and event trace providers that are configured to publish WMI or event trace information.
 Instrumented hardware data is provided by way of drivers instrumented for WMI extensions for WDM.
 WMI extensions for WDM offer a set of Windows device driver interfaces for instrumenting data within the driver models native to Windows, so OEMs and IHVs can easily extend the instrumented data set and add value to a hardware/software solution.
 The WMI Driver Extensions, however, are not supported by Windows Vista and later operating systems.

+Other examples of using WMI

+Performance Monitor and AIDA64 are examples to using WMI to get some operating system monitoring information.